Kat632/watchyouwant/README.md

 Each card has the name of the product, an image of the product, the price and the rating.
 If the user is logged in as a superuser, they will also be able to edit and delete a product from here.
 If a superuser chooses to delete a product, a modal will appear asking them to confirm that this is what they want to do.

 When a product image is clicked, it takes the user to a page with more details about the given product.
+Hovering over a product makes the image grow slightly larger.

 ### **Product Detail page**